rsp/docker-experiments/README.md

 ### Note:
 Make sure you have sufficient permissions to run `docker`.
 You may need to run the scripts with: `sudo ./script-name`.
+You need to be in the same directory as the scripts becasue they run each other with `./script-name`.

 Commands
 --------